anpham6/chrome-docs/source/build.rst

     escapeReservedCharacters: true, // Escape reserved characters inside attributes (e.g. "<")
     ignoreServerCodeBlocks: ["<%", "%>", "<?php", ";", "<?php", "?>"], // May produce better results with dynamic content (<% %> | <?php ; | <?php ?>)

-    incremental: false, // No cache is used ("true" is implicit)
-    incremental: "none", // Will rebuild all assets and use available cache
-    incremental: "staging", // Same as "none" but does not use cache
-    incremental: "etag", // Will use current file if the ETag is still the same
-    incremental: "exists", // Will always use current file if found

     removeInlineStyles: false, // Strip style="" attribute from all elements (useOriginalHtmlPage=false)
     removeUnusedClasses: false, // Selectors without :pseudo-class
     removeUnusedPseudoClasses: false, // Selectors with :pseudo-class (lowercase only)